MAINFRAME COMPUTING - 2024/5

 The learning and teaching methods include:

-• SMEs running weekly workshop sessions face-to-face at the University.
-These typically involve ~3 hours of presentations and an hour of practical investigation with a “live” mainframe system, IBM's European University hub mainframe “Zeus”.
+- SMEs running weekly workshop sessions face-to-face at the University.
+These typically involve ~ presentations and practical investigation with a “live” mainframe system, IBM's European University hub mainframe “Zeus”.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.